OfficeDev/teams-toolkit/templates/CONTRIBUTING.md

     For example, you may need to add CSharp code for command-and-response bot.
 Then go to `assets/code/csharp` folder, create a new folder named `command-and-response` and put your source code in it.
 Finally, refer to your new assets in your template definition:
     ```
     assets:
-      # Copy application code
+      # Application code
-      - copy: code/csharp/command-and-response     # Relative path to 'assets'.
+      - copyFrom: code/csharp/command-and-response     # Relative path to 'assets'.
         to: .                                          # Relative path to the destination folder. 'to' can be omitted if it is '.'.
     ```
 1. Generate template source code with Template Builder.
     ```
-    > cd src
-    > npm run generate ../definitions/<your-definition-file>
+    > npm run generate ./definitions/<your-definition-file>
     ```
 1. Check the output template source code and ensure it works as expected.
 Go [How to debug templates?](#how-to-debug-templates) for more details.
 1. Commit both your definition file and the template source code.